jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 out of the way rather than to impose a strict set of rules for composition.
-Classical Csound score is fully supported, all of Python 2.7 is available, and composers can pick and choose their score tools *à la carte* as the see fit.
+Classical Csound score is fully supported, all of Python 2.7 is available, and composers can pick and choose their score tools *à la carte* as they see fit.

 This purpose of this tutorial is to try and prove the merits of using the Python language in favor of the classical Csound score.